UMass-Rescue/Flask-ML/README.md

 pip install -r tool-suite/audio-transcription/requirements.txt
 ```

+### Running a sample task

+Read the [README](./tool-suite/audio-transcription/README.md) in the tool-suite/audio-transcription directory for instructions on how to run the sample task.

 ### Flask-ML

 This repository already contains a copy of the Python library [FlaskML](umass-rescue.github.io/Flask-ML/).
 Check out the website for more examples and usage documentation: https://umass-rescue.github.io/Flask-ML/